A Confession

 I call this voice the brain goblin.
 It’s the part of my brain that sees a dumpster fire and doesn’t think “someone should deal with that” - it thinks “I should deal with that, right now, tonight.”

-Here’s the thing about AI agents and legacy PHP: the agent is a better PHP developer than I am.
-It can read SilverStripe framework code, trace ORM call chains, spot N+1 patterns, and suggest fixes in a language I haven’t seriously written since the Bush administration.
+The agent is a better PHP developer than I am.
+It can read SilverStripe framework code, trace ORM call chains, spot N+1 patterns, and suggest fixes in a language I haven’t seriously written in over a decade.
 What it can’t do is see what’s happening on a remote server.
 It can’t read logs that live behind FTP.
 It can’t query a database it doesn’t have credentials for.
 It can’t upload a patched file.

 But the FTP folders had secrets.
 MySQL credentials in a config file - that got me database access.
-And like any good lock, it had more doors behind it.
-FTP alone was painfully slow for exploratory debugging.
-I needed something closer to shell access - the ability to poke around the filesystem, check PHP config, look at things FTP couldn’t show me.
-So I did what any principled engineer would do: I uploaded a web shell.
+FTP alone was painfully slow for exploratory debugging, though.
+I needed something closer to shell access.
+So I did what any principled engineer would do: I uploaded a temporary, purpose-built web shell, used it to gather intel on the server environment, and removed it when I was done.
+Resume material?
+No. But the only door they gave me was FTP.

-So I built a portable CLI toolkit, piece by piece - each tool designed to give the AI agent one more sense:
+So I built a portable CLI toolkit, piece by piece:

 FTP log tailing.
 A script that connects over FTPS, downloads the latest log entries, and formats them locally.
-The agent could now read error logs without me manually copying them.
 Because tail -f is great when you have SSH.
 When you have FTP, you improvise.

 Read-only database CLI.
 A command-line tool that talks to the remote database, with guardrails - only SELECT, SHOW, DESCRIBE, and EXPLAIN are allowed, and it rejects multi-statement queries.
 I needed the agent to inspect data, not accidentally DROP TABLE a client’s order history because of a fat-fingered semicolon.
 Yes, I wrote unit tests for the query guardrails.
-In the same week as the production firefighting.
+During the production firefight.
 Like I said: disease.

 FTP put for file-by-file deploys.
 Upload exactly one changed file and nothing else.
 Verify by re-downloading the remote file and comparing SHA256 hashes - or git diff --no-index for the paranoid (me).
 This became the deployment “pipeline.”
 It’s the saddest CI/CD you’ve ever seen, and it worked perfectly.

 You can’t reason about code that exists only on a remote server you access via FTP.
 So I mirrored the entire webroot locally and committed it.
-A download script using eight parallel FTP connections pulled 1,302 source files - PHP, JS, CSS, templates, configs - with zero failures.
+A download script using eight parallel FTP connections pulled over a thousand source files - PHP, JS, CSS, templates, configs - with zero failures.
 For the first time in this site’s life, it was in version control.

 I told the agent explicitly: source files only.
 No media.
 Do not download images.